WHAT IS PLACEMENT TESTING?

 You will be given a copy of your results to take to your advising appointment.
 Analyze whether the results of your test reflect your knowledge and preparation.
-You are allowed one re-test in each area within a year.
+You are allowed one re-test in each area within a semester.
 When you make your advising appointment discuss your performance with your advising team.

 2. Breathe and give yourself some credit.